 To trick your body into thinking you need more milk after your baby’s feeding is done follow up with pumping.
 Your body will magically start producing more milk!
 This trick worked SUPER well for us.
-Instead of pumping after I pumped before because my let down was really fast and my daughter would choke.
+Instead of pumping after I pumped before because my letdown was really fast and my daughter would choke.

 I would always pump until I got 4oz and then nurse my daughter.
 Doing it before also helped to loosen by breast up and made it easier for my daughter to latch on.
 Plus because I was pumping so often I had a huge supply of breast milk in the freezer that I was able to use it for the times I was low on milk.

-I actually ended up donating a lot of my milk I bumped since I didn’t need all of it.
+I actually ended up donating a lot of the milk I bumped since I didn’t need all of it.
 If you have a lot of leftover milk that you don’t need.
 Check out Tiny Treasures they are an amazing milk bank and they even pay you $1 per ounce!
 All the donated milk goes to premature babies in the hospitals!

 2. Mother’s Milk

 This is an herbal tea that you can drink to help increase your milk supply.
 It tastes great and who doesn’t love a cup of warm tea in the mornings.
-Keep in mind that this tea is meant for booting your milk supply not maintaining it.
+Keep in mind that this tea is meant for boosting your milk supply not maintaining it.

-Once your milk level is where you and baby want it, give the tea remedy a break.
+Once your milk level is where you and the baby want it, give the tea remedy a break.
 Use Mother’s milk if you are looking to give a little push to boost your milk supply.
 If you are really focused on increasing your milk supply because you are really low try take a form of fenugreek.

 But make sure to consult with your doctor beforehand!
 Mother’s milk is really amazing you can get it at any health food store or online.
 Click here to get yourself some Mother’s Milk!